dxd132630/ddndd.io/QuickRefToTechInterview.md

    |Delete : O(1) |Delete : O(1)|

 2. **Stacks** : It reminds me of stack of plates in my kitchen cabinet.
 The one you put on top is the very first one you can access.
 Its LIFO :Last in first out.
-If you want to access you favorite plate you have to move throught each plate from top until you reach your plate.
-If its at the bottom then you will access all the n-1 plates until you reach your favourite plate i.e, it has O(n) search /access time.
+If you want to access you favorite plate you have to move through each plate from top until you reach your plate.
+If its at the bottom then you will access all the n-1 plates until you reach your favorite plate i.e, it has O(n) search /access time.
 Inserts and deletes are O(1) as they are operated on top of the stack.
 Utility operations on Stacks : push() : adds an item, pop() : removes and returns the top item, peek() : returns the item on the top of the stack, without removing it and is_empty() : returns True if the stack is empty, False otherwise.